 Few martial artists will develop the striking power to stop a determined attacker with a single blow.
-Developing "one strike" power requires above average athletic ability, serious makiwara practice, and expertise in The Five Principles.

-Unfortunately, long time practitioners who were not trained in the Proper Bone Alignment and 1-2 Timing may find that learning these "new" basics can be a long and arduous task.
-For others, this kind of instruction may be unavailable, too expensive, or too time consuming.
+Developing "one strike" power requires above average strength and athletic ability, serious makiwara training, and expertise in The Five Principles.
+Karateka who were not trained in the Proper Bone Alignment and 1-2 Timing may find that learning these "new" basics can be a difficult task.
+For others, this training may be unavailable, too expensive, or too time consuming.

 One practical alternative is to take a self-defense course and carry pepper spray, which is available in handy pocket size containers.
 This street defense tool is relatively safe, inexpensive, and legal in most countries.
-As with any weapon system, users should become thoroughly familiar with its proper application.
-Just as new gun owners go to the range to practice handling and shooting their firearms, those who carry pepper spray should practice arming and discharging live canisters in both indoor and outdoor settings.
-This is especially relevant when out of doors, because variable wind conditions can make outside use more challenging.
+As with any weapon system, users must become familiar with its proper use and application.
+Just as a new gun owners go to the range to practice handling and shooting their firearms, those who carry pepper spray should practice arming and discharging live canisters in both indoor and outdoor settings.
+This is especially relevant when out of doors, because variable wind conditions can make outside use unpredictable.